 Foreign Office Travel Advice

-Any decision we take about whether to operate or cancel a tour or make other changes will always be made in the interests of your safety and security.
-We will make these decisions at least four weeks before departure, unless we believe that local conditions will improve before the start of the tour.
+Any decision we take about whether to operate or cancel a trip or make other changes will always be made in the interests of your safety and security.
+We will make these decisions at least four weeks before departure, unless we believe that local conditions will improve before the start of the trip.

-Whilst we endeavour to provide as much information as possible in our brochure and individual Tour Notes regarding the areas our tours travel to, we would always recommend that you undertake some background research about the places you will be visiting and the type of climate and local conditions you can expect to get the most out of your holiday.
+Whilst we endeavour to provide as much information as possible in our brochure and individual Trip Notes regarding the areas our trips travel to, we would always recommend that you undertake some background research about the places you will be visiting and the type of climate and local conditions you can expect to get the most out of your holiday.